Self Advocacy Shouldn’t Be So Hard

-That’s usually what pushes self advocacy, & unfortunately what makes the process so hard.
+Unfortunately its also what makes the process so hard.

 Its one thing to suffer and have support, but its a whole new world when you are suffering and have no support.
 It creates a whole new level of discomfort that i still haven’t found a way to deal with, especially now that i have cancer.

 I’ve done my best to stay positive, despite the fact that others have questioned me and my journey to advocating for myself.
 But truthfully, its been really hard & really frustrating.

 It also makes me wonder what those would do if they were in my shoes, suffering.

 I cant help but think that they would do the same thing that i have been doing.
 Searching frivolously for answers.

 For the last six years now i have started my day in severe pain so bad that my nerves freak out, my muscles in my back spasm, and i throw up and sometimes panic from the pain.
 Then, for the better part of my day i spend doing different things to try and feel better.
 It usually keeps me isolated in my room, going back and forth from the bathroom to my bed until i feel well enough to do other things.

 Through the process of trying to figure out what exactly is wrong with me, almost every doctor i have seen has ridiculed me or talked to me like i am crazy.
 Almost every experience in the hospital has been belittling and demeaning.
 I’ve lost friends, family, jobs, my husbands job, so many things in my life have changed since i began advocating for myself.